gaphg/Satisfiable-Music-Theory/readme.md

 - `DECLARE VOICES:` this declares the names of the voice parts in the piece.
 The declaration should be followed with alphanumeric names, separated by commas.
 - `DECLARE LENGTH:` this declares the number of notes in the piece (per voice--with the current restrictions this is the number of measures in the piece).
 The declaration should be followed by a number.

-TODO: other decls aren't really useful rn?
-- `DECLARE KEY:`
-- `DECLARE TIME UNIT TICKS:`
+A well-formed rules file (that isn't just a ''header'' to be `INCLUDE`d in another file) must contain these statements.

 #### Specification statement
 A specification statement specifies the rules that the piece must follow.
 There are four types of specifications: require, disallow, prefer, and avoid.
 A require statement requires that a piece follows the given expression, and a disallow statement means a piece cannot satisfy the following expression.
 Prefer and avoid means that a piece maximizes/minimizes the following expression, respectively.
 An example syntax is `REQUIRE: pitches-of soprano at 0t = 60p`, which requires the soprano voice to begin with middle C.

 Free variables in a specification statement are implicitly assumed to apply to all values of that type.
 The previous explanation of `REQUIRE: pitches-of soprano at 0t = 60p` assumed that `soprano` was a voice declared with `DECLARE VOICES:`.
-However, if `soprano` was not bound to an existing voice, then this statement requires that for ALL voices, the voice begins with middle C.
+However, if we instead wrote `REQUIRE: pitches-of v at 0t = 60p`, where `v` is not an existing voice, then this statement requires that for ALL voices, the voice begins with middle C.

 #### Definition statement
 Definition statements allow users to bind expression to a name, or to define a custom function.
 Definitions should come before their usages in specifications.
-For example, `DEFINE: m3 = 3i` means that `m3` is bound to the interval of a minor third (`3i`).
+For example, `DEFINE: iv_min3 = 3i` means that `iv_min3` is bound to the interval of a minor third (`3i`).
 For functions, types are optionally declared since they can be inferred from the body.
-For example, `DEFINE: isConsonant(p1, p2) = interval-bt(p1, p2) in [ unison, m3, M3, P4, P5, m6, M6, octave ]` is how one could specify the idea of consonance for a certain style.
+For example, `DEFINE: isConsonant(p1, p2) = interval-bt(p1, p2) in [ iv_uni, iv_min3, iv_maj3, iv_p4, iv_p5, iv_min6, iv_maj6, iv_oct ]` is how one could specify the idea of consonance for a certain style.

 #### Include statement
 Includes includes all of the information from another file into the current file.
 There is no notion of namespace, so make sure that names and variable names do not collide with the ones in the current file.
 Filepaths are relative to where you are running the program from.
-For example, `INCLUDE: std_intervals.rules` would include all of the constructs in `std_intervals.rules`.
+For example, `INCLUDE: stdchord.rules` would include all of the constructs in `stdchord.rules`.

 ### Music-specific Constructs
 We provide the following base functionality: